-The devices have been evaluated clinically through equivalence, and the devices have been compared to equivalent devices and similar devices on the market with similar intended purpose, e.g., to compensate for hearing impairment by amplifying and transmitting sound to the ear.
+Devices have been evaluated clinically through equivalence to equivalent devices and similar devices on the market with similar intended purpose, e.g., to compensate for hearing impairment by amplifying and transmitting sound to the ear.

-Based on technical and clinical data presented for the device in question, the equivalent predecessor and generally similar devices, it is concluded to support the clinical performance expressed in user needs and claims.
+Based on technical and clinical data presented for the device in question, the equivalent predecessor, and generally similar devices, it is concluded to support the clinical performance expressed in user needs and claims.